shamsway/octant/terraform/template/README.md

-Template files to use for Terraform jobs
+Template files to use for Terraform jobs.
+Nomad job Jinja template is stored in `docs/docker-to-nomad/nomad-job-template.hcl.j2`